spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 #### useCase `string`

-This attribute describes the use case that the user has specified, giving insight into what they intend to achieve with Appsmith.
+This attribute describes the use case that the user has specified, giving insight into what they intend to achieve with Studio.
 To access the `useCase`, use the following code:

 ```javascript
 {{ '{{appsmith.user.useCase}}' }}